What is the Statute of Limitations for Personal Injury Claims in Bethlehem, PA?

 As discussed above, sometimes, the harm caused by an event might not be immediately noticeable.
 Another example might be exposure to a harmful substance at work, which could lead to a disease years later.

-The discovery rule allows the statute of limitations to begin when you discover (or reasonably should have discovered) the injury or damage rather than when the event occurred.
+The discovery rule allows the statute of limitations to begin when you discover (or reasonably should have discovered) latent injuries or damage, rather than when the event occurred.
 This helps to protect your rights when harm is discovered later.

 Tolling

 This is another circumstance where the statute of limitations may pause or “toll.”
-This can occur if the is absent from the state or country or has some kind of procedural delay.
-Tolling effectively extends the time you have to initiate a personal injury lawsuit.
+This can occur if the defendant is absent from the state or country, is “hiding” from legal accountability, or faces a procedural delay (e.g., incapacitated).

 Minors

 In many jurisdictions, the statute of limitations doesn’t start until a minor turns 18.
-This ensures that individuals aren’t denied their legal rights simply because they were too young to act when the harmful event occurred.
+This ensures that individuals aren’t denied their legal rights simply because they were too young to act at the time the harmful event occurred.
+Effectively, this exception gives a minor until age 20 to file a lawsuit.

 Incapacitated Individuals

 Similar to minors, incapacitated individuals often have the statute of limitations extended.
-The law acknowledges that these individuals may be unable to recognize or respond to harm promptly, so additional protections are in place.
+The law acknowledges that these individuals may be unable to promptly recognize or respond to harm, so additional protections are in place.

 The bottom line is that you should always be proactive and act swiftly when you suspect you’ve been harmed.
 These are general principles, and the specifics can vary depending on the type of legal claim involved.
-Personal injury lawyers are there to help navigate the complex details.
+Personal injury and medical malpractice lawyers are there to help navigate the complex details.

 If a personal injury lawsuit is filed after the statute of limitations expires, you might not be able to pursue your legal claim.
 The statute of limitations sets a firm deadline unless one of the exceptions applies.